Sore gums, bleeding gums and gum care (or periodontal care)

 Your risk of getting gum disease may increase if you smoke or have certain medical conditions.
 It is therefore vital to keep your dentist informed of your general health.

 Gingivitis is an early form of gum disease characterised by inflammation of the gums.
-It develops when develops when plaque collects above and below the gum line.
+It develops when plaque collects above and below the gum line.
 Many of us will experience gingivitis at some time in our lives.
 (Nearly 75% of people over age 35 now have gum disease or have experienced it previously.)
 Fortunately, with immediate proper care, this type of gum disease is completely reversible.

 Gingivitis is caused by infrequent or incorrect brushing and flossing which results in plaque build up on tooth surfaces, between teeth and under the gum line.
 Symptoms occur when bacteria in the plaque produce toxins that irritate gum tissue, causing gum tenderness, inflammation and pain.